Nexosis/nexosis.github.io/_guides/Session.md

 A sessions query takes the following optional parameters in the query string

-* `dataSetName` - Limits sessions to those for a particular dataset
+* `dataSourceName` - Limits sessions to those for a particular data source
 * `eventName` - Limits impact sessions to those for a particular event
 * `startDate` - Limits sessions to those created on or after the specified date
 * `endDate` - Limits sessions to those created on or before the specified date